Housing Information During COVID-19

 The health and safety of our students and employees are paramount; therefore, our planning continues to be subject to evolving public health guidance.

-The University's COVID-19 Vaccination Policy, released on July 9, requires all faculty, staff, and students to be vaccinated in advance of their return to campus for the fall semester.
+The University's COVID-19 Vaccination Policy, released on July 9, requires all faculty, staff, and students to be vaccinated in advance of their return to campus for the 2021-2022 academic year.
 However, the policy does entitle community members to claim a medical, religious, or philosophical exemption to the vaccination requirement in good faith.
 A person is considered fully vaccinated two weeks after receiving the last recommended dose of a COVID-19 vaccine.
 Vaccines must be authorized by the US Food and Drug Administration or World Health Organization.

 All students are required to provide proof of vaccination or a completed exemption.
 Returning students who do not submit one or the other will have their fall registration canceled.
 New students who do not submit one or the other will not be registered for fall classes.
 On-campus residential students also will not be permitted to move into residence halls.